Improving Multimodal Large Language Models Using Continual Learning: Methods

 \subsection{The LLaVA MLLM}

-We study LLaVA 1.5, henceforth referred to as LLaVA, which is one of the most widely used multi-modal training protocols.
-LLaVA has the following components: \begin{enumerate} \item \textbf{Visual Encoder:} Following earlier implementations~\cite{liu2024visual,liu2023improved}, we use a pre-trained ViT-L/14 from CLIP which takes an image resolution of 336px as the vision encoder, which is kept frozen throughout training to ensure stability, prevent overfitting to initial training tasks. \item \textbf{LLM:} We study 9 choices for LLaVA's LLM of varying scales and instruct-tuning: 6 Pythia models (160M - 2.8B)~\cite{biderman2023pythia}, Phi2 (3B)~\cite{gunasekar2023textbooks}, and 2 LLaMA 2 (7B) models.
-Refer to Appendix \ref{sec:llava-training-details} for details on the base LLMs. \item \textbf{Alignment Network:} To inject other modalities into LLaVA, it uses a two layered alignment network that projects embeddings from the vision encoder into the embedding representational space of the text tokens~\cite{merullo2022linearly}. \end{enumerate} We follow the standard LLaVA 1.5 training recipe, and provide detailed implementational descriptions in Appendix \ref{sec:llava-training-details}.
+We study LLaVA 1.5, henceforth referred to as LLaVA, which is one of the most widely used multimodal training protocols.
+LLaVA has the following components: \begin{itemize}[noitemsep,nolistsep]

+\item \textbf{Visual Encoder:} Following earlier implementations~\citep{liu2024visual,liu2023improved}, we use a pre-trained ViT-L/14 from CLIP which takes an image resolution of 336px as the vision encoder, which is kept frozen throughout the training to ensure stability and prevent overfitting to the initial training tasks. \item \textbf{LLM:} We study 9 LLMs of various sizes and training protocols (see Sec.~\ref{sec:llms}). \item \textbf{Alignment Network:} To inject other modalities into LLaVA, it uses a linear alignment network that projects embeddings from vision into the representational space of the text tokens~\citep{merullo2022linearly}.
+This network has two layers that map each vision embedding to the text embedding space. \end{itemize} We follow the standard LLaVA 1.5 training recipe, with details, including optimizer settings and hardware, provided in Section \ref{sec:llava-training-details} and Appendix ~\ref{sec:hardware-and-compute}.